You are $75 away from free shipping

 Exfoliating tools: Dead skin cells on the surface of your skin can be loosened and removed by creating friction using tools like brushes and sponges.
-Just keep in mind that these scrubby tools might not the best choice for sensitive skin, so go easy and test a patch of skin before committing to this method.
+Just keep in mind that these scrubby tools might not be the best choice for sensitive skin, so go easy and test a patch of skin before committing to this method.
 If you are going to use an exfoliating tool, be sure to work in light strokes and be gentle!

 Ready to get your exfoliation on this spring?
 Find the right skin product for your skin’s individual needs below!

-L’Oréal Paris Pure-Sugar Nourish & Soften Face Scrub: This face scrub leaves skin feeling softer and smoother and looking more refined.
+L’Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub: This face scrub leaves skin feeling softer and smoother and looking more refined.
 Immediately, skin feels smooth and comforted, while skin feels nourished with continued use over time.

-L’Oréal Paris Pure-Sugar Purify & Unclog Face Scrub: This face scrub effectively removes dirt, oil, and impurities from the surface of skin and polishes away dead skin.
+L’Oréal Paris Pure-Sugar Purify & Unclog Kiwi Scrub: This face scrub effectively removes dirt, oil, and impurities from the surface of skin and polishes away dead skin.
 With continued use over time, pores look tighter, unclogged, and less visible.

-Step 1: Prep yourself.
 Don’t start until you’ve readied your hair and face.
 If you have long hair, pull it back so that it doesn’t get in the way, then wet your face before exfoliating.

-Step 3: Wash off with lukewarm water.
 Avoid rinsing with hot water, which can dry out skin further.

 Extend the scrub love down past your jawline!
 Here’s how to do it right.

 These areas are especially prone to dryness, so show them some TLC in the shower.
 Use a gentle body scrub, applying it in circular motions while you’re in the tub.

-3. Moisturize, moisturize, moisturize.
 This step is key!
 Extra dry skin has a very fragile skin moisture barrier that can be easily damaged by external factors like pollution and UV rays.
 Skin consequently loses its ability to retain moisture, becoming easily dehydrated, feeling tight and uncomfortable.
 So, reach for a moisturizer that comforts and soothes skin.

-4. Slather on the broad-spectrum sunscreen.
 It’s a common misconception that once the sun sets on summer, you can lay off the sunscreen.
 Not true!
 You can get burned even on cloudy days, which is why you should still layer a broad-spectrum sunscreen over your moisturizer in the morning.
 Schedule jam-packed?
 Consider using a moisturizer formulated with broad-spectrum sunscreen, like the L’Oréal Paris RevitaLift Bright Reveal Brightening Day Lotion SPF 30, which is also formulated with glycolic acid, vitamin C, and Pro-Retinol to help brighten the look of your skin.